Introduction to Time Series

 Since neither series here is white noise, this benchmark does not apply.

-The pparent peaks in the sample CCF may reflect spurious dependence induced by serial correlation within each series.
+The apparent peaks in the sample CCF may reflect spurious dependence induced by serial correlation within each series.

 Spurious Cross-Correlation and Prewhitening